-As I sit here and write on August 31st, I wonder, how do I write martyrology for people who are still living?
+As I sat and wrote on August 31st, I wondered: how do I write martyrology for people who are still living?

-The horrific truth is that we don’t yet know the names of the vibrant people who will become the next martyrs of racialized state-sanctioned violence when this is read on Yom Kippur, September 28th, 2020.
+The horrific truth is that we don’t know the names of the vibrant people who will become the next martyrs of racialized state-sanctioned violence.
 Those people are living and breathing today.

-I have to make room in the writing for their names.
+In writing, I had to make room for the names of the souls killed as of Yom Kippur, September 28, 2020/the 10th of Tishrei 5781.
 We must make room in our hearts for those yet to be massacred.

 We remember the souls killed since August 31st